-According to a confidential EU report, three of Damen’s Stan Patrol 1605s, including the Talil 267, are used by the Libyan coastguard.
+Three of Damen’s Stan Patrol 1605s, including the Talil 267, are used by the Libyan coastguard.
 Footage and photos show that machine guns are attached to the vessels’ mountings.
-The Dutch government permitted these vessels to be transported without a licence, classifying them as non-strategic and not subject to authorisation.
+The Dutch government permitted these vessels to be transported without a licence, classifying them as non-strategic goods and therefore not subject to export authorisation.
 Remarkably, Damen was eager to arm the vessels in 2014.
-In accordance with the arms embargos of the UN and the EU, the government denied permission.
+In accordance with the EU Common Position and the UN arms embargo, the government denied permission.
 Now it appears the Dutch vessels are indeed armed and have been used in violent, high-risk operations against vulnerable people at sea.

 Over the course of the past several decades, an increasing number of civil cases have been brought before European and North American courts against transnational corporations for their role in the commission of grave human rights violations, the majority occurring in the global south.1 This trend illustrates the push to hold powerful actors engaged in international business accountable when they play a role in the commission of mass atrocities and serious human rights abuses.

 The Forum on Business and Human Rights was held at the end of November 2018 in Geneva.
 Numerous sessions were organized for around 2500 participants, dealing with many aspects concerning the protection of human rights in the context of business operations.